InverseScope: Scalable Activation Inversion for Interpreting Large Language Models: InverseScope

+In this section we describe the network architecture of \textbf{InverseScope}.
+Our objective is to efficiently sample from the conditional distribution $P(x; z)$ defined in the previous section.
+To achieve this, InverseScope is designed as a conditional generator trained to approximate this target distribution.

+We adopt the decoder-only Transformer paradigm, which has proven highly effective for modeling natural language distributions via next-token prediction objectives \citep{brown2020language}.
+InverseScope extends this standard language modeling framework by conditioning the token prediction not only on the preceding sequence context but critically, also on the target activation $z$.
+This conditioning is essential to align the generated sequence with the semantic information encoded in $z$, allowing the generator to approximate the target distribution $P(x; z)$.

-As illustrated in Figure~\ref{fig:network_arch}, our conditional generator is based on a standard decoder-only Transformer, augmented with additional control layers that transmit the conditioning information from activation $\hat{z}$ into the model’s hidden states.
-These control layers functions similarly as the cross-attention mechanism in encoder-decoder Transformer.
+As illustrated in Figure~\ref{fig:network_arch}, our conditional generator is based on a standard decoder-only Transformer, augmented with additional Control Layers that transmit the conditioning information from activation $z$ into the model’s hidden states.
+These Control Layers operate analogously to the cross-attention mechanism found in encoder-decoder Transformers.

-The mathematical formulation of the control layers is as follow:
+The mathematical formulation of the control layers is as follows:

 where $i$ is the inference position index.
-Note that the $Q_\ell,K_\ell,V_\ell$ matrices in the formula are independent from the self-attention parameters of the backbone Transformer model.
+The parameter matrices $Q_\ell, K_\ell, V_\ell$ are distinct from the self-attention parameters of the backbone model.
 For simplicity, we omit the layer norm and only provide formulation for the single-head version.
 In practice, we use a multi-head variant where each head has its own query, key, value matrices and their outputs are summed to produce the final control signal.

-Notice that unlike in encoder-decoder Transformer, where the hidden states produced by the encoder model have multiple position indices, here the condition $\hat{z}$ corresponds to only a single position.
-Therefore the standard \(\operatorname{softmax}\) function is inadequate for computing meaningful correspondences between the keys derived from $\hat{z}$ and the queries from \( h_{\ell} \).
-To address this, we replace the \(\operatorname{softmax}\) with a point-wise nonlinear activation function, specifically \(\tanh(\cdot)\).
+This signal is then added to the hidden state $h^{(i)}_\ell$, after the standard self-attention operation.